jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 Before we convert the vector data to a raster, we want to buffer the roads.
 We will use a larger buffer radius for the larger roads.

 * Using the defined `buffer_per_roadtype` dictionary, create a new Series by replacing the values in the "frc_omschrijving" column with the matching buffer radius.
-* Convert the `roads_subset` GeoDataFrame to CRS EPSG:31370, and create buffered lines (polygons) with the calculated buffer radius distances.
+* Convert the `roads_subset` GeoDataFrame to CRS `EPSG:31370`, and create buffered lines (polygons) with the calculated buffer radius distances.
 Call the result `roads_buffer`.

 <details><summary>Hints</summary>

-*
+* Use the `replace` method to replace the data using the provided mapping `buffer_per_roadtype`.
+* The conversion to EPSG:31370 is important to be able to work with the meters to define the buffer size.
+* The `buffer` method can take a single value to apply to all values, but also a Series of values, with a buffer size defined for each element.

 </details>